Step One: Subjects and Goals

-* Reading would not only include reading all sort of books, but also reading would include vocabulary and "critical conditioning," [and now you are wondering, "What is critical conditioning?"]
-See Kathryn Stout's book on the topic.
-Critical Conditioning
+* Reading would not only include reading all sorts of books, but reading would also include vocabulary and "critical conditioning," [and now you are wondering, "What is critical conditioning?"]
+Open a search engine and look up Kathryn Stout's book on the topic, Critical Conditioning

 *Science and Health are often the same class in the lower grades.

 **Classes that do not have to be done every school day: I marked those classes with the color green.
 My recommendation does not indicate how often to do the classes; that part is up to you, the homeschool planner/parent.